See Descendants List: Abraham and Fanni (née Fuchs) SCHLESINGER

 Knowing about Hulda Schlesinger’s family expands our knowledge not only of the Karl & Hulda Grünbaum family in particular but also of the dynamics of Jewish families in southwest Thüringen in general.

 Abraham’s wife, Fanni Fuchs, came from Burgkunstadt in Bavaria, the daughter of Isaac and Hanna (née Müller) Fuchs.
 Abraham and Fanni married on 19 October 1871; their first child was born in 1872 but did not live.
 Three children, Julius, b.
 1874; Hulda, b.
-1876 and Gustav b.
+1876 and Gustav, b.
 1883 all lived to adulthood.

 In the 1870s and early 1880s, the family lived in Wasungen, a town with a total population of about 2,500 in 1890 but few Jewish families.
 An 1895 census, cited by R. Human (p.23), identified a total of 8 Jews — 3 men and 5 women — living in Wasungen.

-The Grünbaums and the Julius Schlesingers experienced loss as they started to form their families: in 1902, Hedwig gave birth to a child in February in Neustadt a/d Aisch who, we believe, did not live; however, she quickly became pregnant again and, in December 1902, a boy, named Kurt, was born in Schmalkalden.
-On 31 January 1911, Hulda and Karl’s first child, whom they named “Irene”, was born in Themar, but she died after only a few days on 05 February 1911.
-In 1912, Karl and Hulda decided to leave Themar and move to Erfurt.
-Karl sold his business to Markus Rosenberg and the couple left the town in the spring of 1913; in February 1916, Ilse Grünbaum was born in Erfurt.
-Luckily, the first child of Gustav and Frieda, a boy, Karl, was born in 1913 in Schmalkalden.
+The families experienced loss as they started to form their families: in 1902, Hedwig gave birth to a child in February in Neustadt a/d Aisch who, we believe, did not live.
+On 31 January 1911, Hulda and Karl’s first child, whom they named “Irene,” was born in Themar, but she died after only a few days on 05 February 1911.
+In November 1911, Frieda Schlesinger gave birth to a boy, Herbert, but he died on 06 February 1912.

 Both Karl Grünbaum and Gustav Schlesinger joined the German armed forces during WWI although in what capacity is unknown.
 (It is not known if Julius Schlesinger fought in the war.)